Promises Behavioral Health

 Except where prohibited by federal or state laws that require special privacy protections, we may use and disclose your PHI for treatment, payment and health care operations without your prior authorization as follows.
 Not every use or disclosure in a category will be listed.
 Your PHI may be stored in paper, electronic or other form and may be disclosed electronically and by other methods.

 Health Care Operations.
-We may use or disclose PHI for health care operations, such as for our own internal quality improvement activities and other business purposes.
+We may use and disclose PHI for health care operations, such as for our own internal quality improvement activities, to arrange for legal services and for other business purposes.
 For example, we may use your PHI to review and improve the quality of our services and to evaluate the performance of our staff.
 We may also analyze PHI to improve the quality and efficiency of health care, for example, to assess and improve outcomes for health care conditions.
 We may also disclose your PHI to other HIPAA covered entities that have provided services to you so that they can improve the quality and effectiveness of the health care services that they provide.
 We may use your PHI to create de-identified data, which is stripped of your identifiable data and no longer identifies you.
+We may make incidental disclosures of limited PHI, as long as we maintain appropriate safeguards.

 Individuals Involved in Your Care or Payment for Your Care.
 We may release PHI about you to a friend or family member who is involved in your medical care.
 We may also give information to someone who helps pay for your care.
-We may also tell your family or friends your condition and that you are in the facility.
+We may also tell your family, friends or others who ask about you your condition and that you are in the facility unless you opt out of being included in the directory.
 We are also permitted to disclose PHI to family or friends of a deceased individual to the extent that the PHI pertains to their involvement in care or payment for care.
 We may use or disclose your PHI to notify your family or friends of your condition, status and location.
-In addition, we may disclose medical information about you to an entity assisting in a disaster relief effort so that your family can be notified about your condition, status and location.
+In addition, we may disclose your PHI to an entity assisting in a disaster relief effort so that your family can be notified about your condition, status and location.

 Research.
 Under certain circumstances, we may use and disclose your PHI for research purposes.
 You will not be the subject of research without your prior written and informed consent.
 Unless otherwise described in the consent, your identity and your health information will remain private during and after the research.
 All research projects must comply with state and federal regulations.